-As noted above, Yoav Chelouche, Irwin Federman, Guy Gecht and Ray Rothrock, are our outside directors under the Israeli Companies Law.
+As noted above, Yoav Chelouche, Irwin Federman, Guy Gecht and Ray Rothrock, are our outside directors under Israel's Companies Law.
 The current term of office of Messrs.
+Federman and

-Federman and Rothrock will expire in 2014 and the current term of Messrs.
-Chelouche and Gecht will expire in 2015, and they are standing for reelection at this meeting.
+Rothrock will expire in 2017 and the current term of Messrs.
+Chelouche and Gecht will expire in 2018, and they are standing for reelection at this meeting.
 Biographical information concerning all of our outside directors is set forth below.

-Yoav Chelouche has served on our board of directors since 2006.
-Mr. Chelouche has also served as one of our outside directors under the Israeli Companies Law since 2006.
+Yoav Z. Chelouche has served on our board of directors since 2006.
+Mr. Chelouche has also served as one of our outside directors under Israel's Companies Law since 2006.
 Mr. Chelouche has been Managing Partner of Aviv Venture Capital since August 2000.
 Prior to joining Aviv Venture Capital, Mr. Chelouche served as President and Chief Executive Officer of Scitex Corp., a world leader in digital imaging and printing systems, from December 1994 until July 2000.
 From August 1979 until December 1994, Mr. Chelouche held various managerial positions with Scitex, including VP Strategy and Business Development, VP Marketing and VP Finance for Europe.
-Mr. Chelouche is the co-chair of IATI - Israel Advanced Technology Industries, which is the largest umbrella organization in Israel representing entities in the hi-tech and life sciences eco-system, and a member of the board of directors of a number of private companies.
-Mr. Chelouche is also the former Chairman of the Board of Rosetta Genomics Ltd. and the former Chairman of Taasiyeda, an Israeli nonprofit organization that promotes the development of leadership and technology skills in children.
+Mr. Chelouche is a member of the board of directors of a number of private companies.
+He is a director of Arava Bio-Tech Ltd. He is also an external director of the Tel Aviv Stock Exchange (TASE).
 Mr. Chelouche earned a B.A. in Economics and Statistics from Tel Aviv University, and an M.B.A. from INSEAD University in Fontainebleau, France.

 Irwin Federman has served on our board of directors since 1995.
-Mr. Federman has also served as one of our outside directors under the Israeli Companies Law since 2000.
+Mr. Federman has also served as one of our outside directors under Israel's Companies Law since 2000.
 Mr. Federman has been a General Partner of U.S. Venture Partners, a venture capital firm, since 1990.
-Mr. Federman serves as director of SanDisk Corp., Mellanox Technologies Ltd., Intermolecular, Inc., and a number of private companies.
+Mr. Federman serves as director of SanDisk Corp., Mellanox Technologies Ltd., Intermolecular, Inc. and a number of private companies.
 Mr. Federman received a B.S. in Economics from Brooklyn College.

 Guy Gecht has served on our board of directors since 2006.
-Mr. Gecht has also served as one of our outside directors under the Israeli Companies Law since 2006.
+Mr. Gecht has also served as one of our outside directors under Israel's Companies Law since 2006.
 Mr. Gecht is the Chief Executive Officer of Electronics For Imaging, Inc. (EFI), a company that provides digital imaging and print management solutions for commercial and industrial applications and has served in this position since January 2000.
 From October 1995 until January 2000, Mr. Gecht held various positions with EFI, including President of the company.
 Prior to joining EFI, Mr. Gecht held various software engineering positions with technology companies.
 Mr. Gecht holds a B.S. in Computer Science and Mathematics from Ben-Gurion University in Israel.

 Ray Rothrock has served on our board of directors since 1995.
-Mr. Rothrock has also served as one of our outside directors under the Israeli Companies Law since 2000.
-Mr. Rothrock is a Partner at Venrock, a venture capital firm, where he has been a member since 1988 and a general partner since 1995.
+Mr. Rothrock has also served as one of our outside directors under Israel's Companies Law since 2000.
+Mr. Rothrock is a Partner emeritus at Venrock, a venture capital firm, where he was a member since 1988 and a general partner since 1995.
+He retired from Venrock in 2013.
+Presently, Mr. Rothrock is the Chairman and Chief Executive Officer of RedSeal, Inc., a cybersecurity analytics company.
 Mr. Rothrock is also a director of a number of private companies.
-Mr. Rothrock received a B.S. in Engineering from Texas A&M University, an M.S. from the Massachusetts Institute of Technology, and an M.B.A. from the Harvard Business School.
+Mr. Rothrock received a B.S. in Engineering from Texas A&M University, an M.S. from the Massachusetts Institute of Technology and an M.B.A. from the Harvard Business School.

-If you sign and return the enclosed proxy card, your shares will be voted "FOR" the election of the individuals named above as directors, unless you specifically specify to the contrary.
 We do not know of any reason that any of the individuals proposed for election as directors would not be able to serve.